 1.2 Only members of the committee have the right to attend committee meetings.
 However, other individuals may be invited to attend for all or part of any meeting as and when appropriate.
 The committee chair may also invite specialist functional experts to its meetings as required by the agenda, including, Customer Facing Unit (“CFU”) and Technology representatives, governance and compliance representatives and representatives of other Corporate Units, including internal audit, finance and HR.

-1.3 Members of the committee shall be appointed by the Board Audit & Risk Committee or the BT Group plc Board.
+1.3 Members of the committee shall be appointed by the Board.

-1.4 The Board Audit & Risk Committee shall appoint the committee chair who shall be an independent non-executive director of BT Group plc.
+1.4 The Board shall appoint the committee chair who shall be an independent non-executive director of BT Group plc.
 In the absence of the committee chair and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting.
 The Chair of the Board shall not be the committee chair.

 4. Frequency of meetings